 - Meats & Fish (keep frozen)

 - Breads (keep frozen)

 - Health & Beauty Products (band aids, shampoo, deodorant, toothpaste, soap, etc)

 How Long Will It Take To See Big Savings?

 Start your stockpile slowly only looking for those items that are cheap or free.
 Continue doing your regular grocery shopping during that time.
 Within 4 weeks of starting to build your stockpile, you will start to see your grocery bill go down as you trim out some of the items that are already sitting in your stockpile.
 Within 8 weeks, your grocery shopping will really start to turn over to just those free items and filling in your stockpile.
 By about 12 weeks, you should have a good solid stockpile that allows you to only pick up the free and cheap items and any produce or meat items you don’t already have packed in your freezer.

 Follow the Process!

-I encourage you to follow my journey as I donate my entire stockpile, empty out my full size freezer and purge all my coupons starting completely fresh, like a new couponer.
-You’ll be able to see, step by step, how to start from Zero to Stockpile!
+I encourage you to follow my journey that I took last year.
+You can see how I donated my entire stockpile in 2018, emptied out my full size freezer and purged all my coupons starting completely fresh, like a new couponer.
+You can see, step by step, how to start from Zero to Stockpile!